 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 Vietnam Economic News

-According to the General Statistics Office of Vietnam, consumer prices rose 0.61% over the previous month in June, which marked a slightly bigger increase than the 0.55% month-on-month rise in May.
+According to the General Statistics Office of Vietnam, consumer prices rose 0.45% over the previous month in August, contrasting a 0.09% month-on-month decline in July.

 Vietnam’s industrial sector continued expanding at a strong pace in August, with output expanding 13.4% year-on-year, slightly down from 14.3% in July.

 Vietnam’s manufacturing sector lost pace in July, as reflected by a drop in the Nikkei Purchasing Managers’ Index (PMI) reported by IHS Markit, which fell from 55.7 in June to 54.9.

 July 31, 2018